QDUAIGroup/StereoIF-Net/README.md

 Kindly report any suggestions or corrections to jianwei_1995@hotmail.com

 ============================================================================
+This is a demonstration of the Stereoscpic Image Quality Assessment Network (StereoQA-Net).
+The algorithm is described in:

 1. Jianwei Si, Baoxiang Huang, Huan Yang, Weisi Li and Zhenkuan Pan, "A no-reference stereoscopic image quality assessment network based on binocular interaction and fusion mechanisms".